DeveloperNoShinigami/Eidolon-Unchained/wiki/Systems/Fates-Reputation.md

 - Reputation integrates with AI Deity prayers to gate conversations/rewards.
 - Autocomplete: deity IDs and task IDs are suggested dynamically.
-- Full JSON spec: wiki/Datapacks/Task-JSON.md
+- Full JSON spec: wiki/Datapacks/Task-JSON.md (applies to Fates)

 How It Works